Doctor insights on:

 Minor with dtugs: The primary care has an obligation to tell parents of the addiction and a duty to refer to a board certfied child psychiatrist.
 The ultimate responsibility for treatment are the parents.
 Parents need to be prepared that minors will use guilt to prevent treatment.
 Its not an easy choice for a parent. ...Read more

 Ten good reasons:: You can change your primary care doctor for any reason, if that is your wish.
 However, due to limited space on this site, see the following website for a list of ten good reasons: http://www.Kevinmd.Com/blog/2011/10/10-reasons-change-doctors.Html. ...Read more

 Is it a good idea to have a nurse practicioner be your primary care physician?
 Are they as knowledgeable as doctors?

 That's based on : Preferences.
-I'm biased when I tell you a primary care doc is most qualified.
+I'm biased when i tell you a primary care doc is most qualified.
 I love my np (nurse practitioner) and pa (physician assistant) colleagues, but feel that they are often best at helping for acute visits and stable follow ups rather than as a true stand alone pcps.
 We go through pre-med (bs degree) 4 yrs, med school (4), residency (3).
 Nps have a combo of school/work experience for 6 y. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - Primary care physician